Battle of Callinicus: Aftermath

 Eumenes II urged the consul to move the camp of the other bank of the river to get the protection of that watercourse.
 The camp was moved that night.
 Perseus returned the next day for another battle, but when he saw that the Roman camp was safe on the other side of the river, he felt that he had been wrong not to continue the battle and to have remained inactive during the night.
 As a result, he had not been able to prevent the Romans crossing of the river and thus failed to wipe out the enemy.
 The Roman misfortune was blamed on the Aetolian contingent, which panicked, causing the flight of the whole of the Greek wing, which followed the example of the Aetolians.
 Five Aetolian officers who were said to have been the first to run away were sent to Rome.
 The Thessalians were rewarded for their bravery.

 The battle did not make much of a difference to the course the first year of the war.
 The campaign came to a stalemate.
 Perseus offered peace terms, but Publius Licinius rejected the offer.
 The consul's focus seemed to be on harvesting local crops to feed his troops.
 He moved from the north of Larissa to its south-east (to Crannon, modern Krannonas) for this purpose.
 Then he moved northwards, toward Macedon and harvested again.
 Perseus carried out some attacks, but these did not amount to more than skirmishes.
 When he lost one of these skirmishes he left northern Thessaly and returned to Macedon.
 As winter was approaching he sent his troops to winter camps.
 After Perseus left, Publius Licinius tried to take a town in the Vale of Tempe, a gorge between Thessaly and Macedon which was the passage between the two states.
 However, he gave up because it was well fortified.
 He seized a few towns in the area and returned to his camp.

+The Thessalians established a bull-fighting competition called the Stenaia in commemoration of the battle, which was still being celebrated in the Roman Imperial period.